 This is a VERY useful home care activity for clients with chronic trigger points in the hips.
-This not only includes clients with hip pain but pain that extends down the side of the leg, down the back of the leg and seizing hamstrings.
-Your neuromuscular therapist can use assessment to pin point the spot where you need to focus your work.
+This not only includes clients with hip pain but the pain that extends down the side of the leg, down the back of the leg, and seizing hamstrings.
+Your neuromuscular therapist can use assessment to pinpoint the spot where you need to focus your work.

 Don’t work this too long.
 You can end up quite sore if you’re too aggressive, especially in the beginning.
 Focus on softening the trigger points, it is unlikely to that you will release them completely.
 If you make yourself sore, use a hot shower and massage or ice and stretch for relief.

 You probably won’t find the right spot as easily as I do in this video.
 I know my anatomy and trigger points well.
 The most common problem is that the client has not rolled onto their side to catch the critical trigger points near the front corner of the hip.
 Get your neuromuscular therapist to help you find the right spots if you need help.

 This is a solid home care routine and is used extensively by seasoned therapists.
 It will give you relief in between sessions.
 Your neuromuscular therapist will have more time during your session to deal with the underlying problems and balance the pelvis for longer-lasting results.

 and produce great content.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 We want your feedback!
 We are in the process of creating a format for individual muscles.